-RA hardware and software must be checked for malicious code during initial use and regularly scanned.
+RA hardware and software shall be checked for malicious code during initial use and regularly scanned.
+Besides, it shall be checked by regularly using tools to scan, such as anti-virus software or malware removal tools.

-System development environments, testing environments and on-line operation environments must be segregated.
+System development environments, testing environments and on-line operation environments shall be segregated.

-The system developer shall exercise the due care of a good administrator and sign a security warranty guaranteeing there are no back doors or malicious programs and provide a product or program handover list, testing report and system management manuals to the PublicCA as well as conduct program version controls.
+The system research and development department shall exercise the due care of a good administrator and sign a security warranty guaranteeing there are no back doors or malicious programs and provide a product or program handover list, test report, system management manual, and source code scanning report to the PublicCA as well as conduct program version control.